 Only the portion of Deferred Equity Units that can be settled in cash are considered to be liability awards and are adjusted to fair value at the end of each reporting period.

-For the three months ended June 30, 2016 and 2015, the Company recorded compensation expense related to such Deferred Equity Units of \$0 and \$104, respectively, of which \$0 and \$62, respectively, relates to the Performance Units.
-Distributions include cash distributions paid on liability awards.
+For the six months ended June 30, 2017 and 2016, the Company recorded compensation expense related to such Deferred Equity Units of \$0 and \$14, respectively, of which \$0 and \$1, respectively, relates to the Performance Units.